2015-16 STUDENT-ATHLETE HANDBOOK

 Mentors work individually with student-athletes to reinforce study skills and time management techniques.
 Student-athletes may request a mentor through their athletic academic advisor.

 Student-athletes and student support personnel may request a tutor for assistance in any subject through GradesFirst, an on-line request system.
 With national accreditation from the College Reading and Learning Association (CRLA), the tutoring program serves all student-athletes and student support personnel.
 Problem solving, learning strategies, and study skills are incorporated into the tutoring sessions.
 The program helps students clarify material and augments the instruction they receive from Clemson’s distinguished faculty.
-Sam Plonk coordinates the tutor program and can be reached at 656-2832 or email@example.com.
+Nicole Howard coordinates the tutor program and can be reached at 656-2832.

 This is a unit of the Student-Athlete Services program where requests for athletes, coaches and staff to participate in community outreach activities are handled.
 This office assists in securing service opportunities, getting appropriate approvals from Compliance, managing the details of actual service, reporting hours and events, and is a liaison with community service organizations.
 The office, from where it is administered, is located in Vickery Hall.
 One component is the Solid Orange Squad (SOS), an elite group of student-athletes who volunteer their time and talents fulfilling requests for community service.
 The SOS has no requirements for membership, only a willingness to serve.
-During the 2013-2014 academic year, 423 student athletes logged over 4200 hours of community service reaching over 3750 people.
-Rowing, Women's Track and Field, and Football led the way as the top teams for service.
+During the 2014-2015 academic year student athletes logged over 2089 hours of community service.
+Rowing, led the way as the top team for service.

 The “Be a T.I.G.E.R!” character education program is a unique initiative aimed at elementary and middle school aged students and is designed to promote the qualities of a Tiger: T=Teamwork, I=Integrity, G=Gratitude, E=Education, R=Respect.
 Sponsored by the Office of Community Relations and completely directed by student-athletes, age appropriate lessons and activities have been developed using a sports format.
 The program currently has these components: